EU sees major success in Trump trade talks

 “Any potential threat ... is off the table.
 And we have a process now and they are hooked into the process.”

-Another Merkel ally, the center-right leader in the European Parliament Manfred Weber, tweeted: “Once again it is clear this evening — Europe is strong when it acts with determination.”
+Another Merkel ally, the centre-right leader in the European Parliament Manfred Weber, tweeted: “Once again it is clear this evening — Europe is strong when it acts with determination.”

 Earlier this month, while Trump stirred new consternation in Europe with criticism of Germany and others during a NATO summit in Brussels, Juncker faced questions, notably in Germany, over his fitness to negotiate for the EU as he appeared unwell.